 The goal of this document is to outline the key research questions and the specifications to be used in the empirical analysis.
-This document was written before collection of follow-up survey data.
+This document was written before collection of follow-up survey data and updated after a pilot of the follow-up survey.
 I do not exclude the possibility to conduct additional exploratory analyses.
 When reporting results I will mark all analyses not planned ex-ante and therefore not included in this document.